 TRACK 2: FINANCING INNOVATION

-Seed and Series A investments are crucial to transforming new ideas into products and moving start-up teams into small businesses.
+Seed and Series A investments are crucial to transforming new ideas into products and making start-up teams into small businesses.
 Finding the right funding sources and equity partners to get from early stage to regulatory approval is far from straightforward.
 How to identify the initial sources of funding for MedTech R&D projects?
 What method should you use to fund your start-up?
 How to attract ventures for early-stage financing?

 9:00 – 10:30 am CET